amaurymaille/IsaacDocs/docs/ProjectileParams.md

 [ ](#){: .abrep .tooltip .badge }
 #### [Vector](Vector.md) FireDirectionLimit  {: .copyable aria-label='Variables' }

+Used when projectiles are spawned through [EntityNPC::FireProjectiles](EntityNPC.md#fireprojectiles) with `mode = 9`.
+Is part of a complex verification system that allows to restrict only some bullets of the circle to spawn.
 ___
 ### Grid·Collision {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }